mickfuzz/phd4/_posts/thesis_chapters/2024-7-1-Introduction.md

 ## 6. Chapter outline of the study

-This introduction has been structured around key contextual factors that have spurred this inquiry and which have emerged from observational research and integrating existing theoretical understandings in this area.
-It has also outlined a motivation to better understand my own experience as a facilitator of learners creating media and digital products in relation to existing research.

-While the immediate goal of understanding learning happening in temporary informal environments of learning coding, the findings have implications that of interest to a broader audience of researchers and practitioners who are looking to nurture creative and/or technical design practices in novice learners.

-In line with a situated view of learning the details of process of coding are important.
-Thus one of the challenges of this work is to explore the details to a non-expert audience.
+This introduction has covered key contextual, motivational and theoretical considerations relevant to this study.
+This section now outlines the structure and indicative content of the chapters of this thesis.
+The literature review begins the exploration of the key themes and threads that are integral to the findings of this study.
+One of the challenges of this work is to explore the details to a non-expert audience.
 While the literature review will begin to disambiguate some of the terms used in the thesis there is in addition a glossary which outlines short definitions of technical terms used.
-The glossary is included as an appendix to this study and a summary table is present as an introductory section to the literature review.
+The glossary is included as an appendix to this study and as summary table is in the literature review.
+Key strand of the literature review include: a review of existing studies on game making; a comparative analysis of the claims of these studies with project-based learning approaches; a summary of the context of informal settings; and a detail exploration of varied game making pedagogies relevant to developing computational fluency.
+The chapter end by revisiting the problem statement of this thesis in line with gaps in existing research.

-The literature review begins the exploration of the key themes and threads that are integral to the findings of this study.
-These include: authenticity in project based approaches; nature of informal settings in particular home education; barriers to participation in digital making; pedagogies to create inclusive learning environments and to help young people learn computer coding.
-To follow I outline the theoretical framework and the key methodologies of this study.
-I explain how the design based research (DBR) aligns well with the aims of the research questions and the use of concepts from the socio cultural school and the leading approach of third generation activity theory (3GAT).

 <!-- In doing so I explore the direction of travel of 3GAT and increasing synergies with DBR as methodologies whichIn summary, this introduction has established the core motivations for this study and outlined the key contextual factors that have shaped my inquiry into the facilitation of media and digital product creation.
 By exploring the nuances of informal coding environments and reflecting on my own experiences as a facilitator, the study seeks to address broader questions about nurturing creative and technical skills in novice learners.
 The introduction also highlighted the importance of making complex coding processes accessible to a non-expert audience and introduced the structure of the thesis, including a focus on key themes such as authenticity, barriers to participation, and inclusive pedagogical strategies.
 As we transition to the literature review, the next section will provide a detailed examination of relevant research and theoretical concepts that inform this study.
 This review will serve to clarify the foundational ideas and frameworks essential for understanding the study’s objectives and research questions, setting the stage for a deeper exploration of how design-based research and third-generation activity theory offer innovative approaches to the challenges identified in the introduction. suit both intervention by researchers into the learning environment being studies and corresponding input by research participants in the resulting design. -->

-Chapter 3 details the theoretical framework used.
-It starts with a summary of key concepts aligned with the theoretical framework to aid the analysis of data gathered.
-This include: the iterative and mutually created and emergent nature of the resources and processes that were created and adopted; identifying a unit of analysis; and transformative conceptions of agency.
+Chapter 3 details the theoretical framework used for this study, taking as its base the use of activity theory.
+I also explain how the design based research (DBR) aligns well with the aims of the research questions and the use of concepts  and the leading approach of third generation activity theory (3GAT).
+This separate chapter allows for discussion of concepts aligned with the theoretical framework including: the iterative, mutual, and emergent nature of the resources and processes; the process of identifying units of analysis; and transformative conceptions of agency.

 Chapter 4 describes the methodology of the study.
-I outline the process of how data was gathered, processed and collected using screen capture and 360 cameras.
-I explore the challenge of gathering large amounts of research data and resulting prioritisation that resulted.
+I describe and justify the process of data gathering using computer screen capture and 360 cameras and other varied means.
+I explore the challenge of processing and analysing large amounts of research data and justify the resulting prioritisation of data.
+I also begin to describe the phases of learning delivery.

-Chapter 5 outlines the learning design that emerged from the research process.
-To explore emerging tensions in design in a way which communicates relevant context, I outline four conflicts in interrelated activity systems using the terminology of third generation activity theory (3GAT).
-This chapter discussion begins with an exploration of the tools used through the lens of authenticity.
-It continues by covering the mutual nature of the evolution of the design, and ends with a synthesis to initial barriers to engaging in game making practices and initial interventions to address them.
+Chapter 5 takes the form of a process from design-based research, a design narrative, to provide a detailed description of the tools and pedagogies that that emerged from development  process.
+To explore emerging tensions in design in a way which communicates relevant context, I outline key conflicts in interrelated activity systems using the terminology of third generation activity theory (3GAT).
+The chapter discussion begins explores themes of authenticity of tool use, the mutual nature of the evolution of the design, and initial barriers and corresponding interventions.

-Chapter 6 focuses on the implementation of individual game design patterns (GDPs) and in doing so addresses how data gathered informs thinking on the research question - _how can game design patterns support the development of coding practices by novices_?
+Chapter 6 focuses on the implementation of individual game design patterns (GDPs) and in doing so addresses how data gathered informs thinking on the research question - _How can game design patterns support the development of computational fluency in novices?_?
 This chapter begins by re-examining of game design patterns and game play design patterns in the context of a community of novice coders.
 Following this a vignette of parent child interaction in game making process introduces an overview of interactions of that pair to help contextualise findings.
 The chapter then undertakes a systematic analysis of the use of game design patterns by participants drawing on detailed observations of practice.
 A discussion section explores implications and observations from these findings in relation to existing research and concepts.

-Chapter 7 discusses the use of inclusive pedagogical methods that helped participants become part of an emerging community of game makers.
-It explores the role of the design of games and the surrounding communities that build up around games to support an nurture the development of player identities.
-The process is shown to have beneficial effects in supporting the creative process.
-I explore the use of a process drama to draw on their existing knowledge and encourages them to put this into practice via a playful fictional scenario.
+Chapter 7 discusses the characteristics of an inclusive pedagogical environment that helped participants become part of an emerging community of game makers.
+Its focus on emerging agency of participants to answer the third research question: _How can learners build agency in an evolving community of game makers?_ To do this, it explores in particular the role of design interventions to support and nurture the expression learner identities, particular the role of playtesting.

 Chapter 8 concludes the thesis with a final discussion on the significance of my findings in line with other research and discusses the limitations of this research and identifies areas for future work.

 ### 7. Link to next chapter

 This introduction has outlined the core motivations for this study and summarised key, relevant contextual domains.
-The study seeks to address questions about effective teaching the creative and technical skills needed by novices to create digital games.
 The introduction also highlighted the complexities of and introduced the structure of the thesis, including a focus on key themes such as authenticity, barriers to participation, and inclusive pedagogical strategies.
 The next chapter will provide a detailed examination of relevant research on effective pedagogies and relevant theoretical concepts that are needed to follow this study.
-This review, in particular, clarify key frameworks which contribute to understanding the study’s first research question.
-Chapter 2 also prepare the reader for a later exploration of how design-based research and third-generation activity theory are used in this study to answer the research questions.
+This review, in particular, clarifies key frameworks which contribute to understanding the study’s first research question.
+Chapter 2 also prepares the reader for a later exploration of how design-based research and third-generation activity theory are used in this study to answer the research questions.